-New directors are selected after consultation of all board members and their appointment voted on by the board.
-Each year, in addition to any board members appointed to fill casual vacancies during the year, one third of directors retire by rotation and are subject to re-election by shareholders at the Annual General Meeting.
+The Nomination and Remuneration Committee makes recommendations on the appointment and re-appointment of directors.
+New directors are selected after consultation with all Board members and their appointment voted on by the Board.
+Each year, in addition to any Board members appointed to fill casual vacancies during the year, one third of directors retire by rotation and are subject to re-election by shareholders at the Annual General Meeting.

-The number of times the committee meets is disclosed in the annual report.
+The number of times the Nomination and Remuneration Committee meets is disclosed in the Annual Report.